SmartPracticeschool/llSPS-INT-1911-Predicting-Life-Expectancy-using-Machine-Learning/README.md

 • Socioeconomic status including employment, income, education and economic wellbeing.
 The quality of the health system and the ability of people to access it; health behaviors such as tobacco and excessive alcohol consumption, poor nutrition and lack of exercise.
 • Social factors, genetic factors, and environmental factors including overcrowded housing, lack of clean drinking water and adequate sanitation, etc.

-It is a typical Regression Machine Learning project.My idea to implement this project is to use a dataset containing data based on different countries.It includes  training the dataset on regression algorithms like Multiple Linear Regression,Polynomial Regrssion,Logistic Regression, etc.
+It is a typical Regression Machine Learning project.My idea to implement this project is to use a dataset containing data based on different countries.It includes  training the dataset on regression algorithms like Multiple Linear Regression,Decision tree,Random Forest.

 ## Scope of use